 Harry too flinches backward (as much as he is able) at the contact, wincing.

 “What are you doing?”
 Quirrell demands of him harshly, though he doesn’t seem to expect an answer.
 Perhaps he sees the confusion on Harry’s face too.
 He reaches forward again, as though a firmer grip will overcome the problem.
-The grip he has on Harry’s wrist would be painful enough on its own but all that he and Quirrell (and Voldemort) can focus on is the first that seems to race across their skin with every contact.
+The grip he has on Harry’s wrist would be painful enough on its own but all that he and Quirrell (and Voldemort) can focus on is the fire that seems to race across their skin with every contact.

 Harry lets out another strangled groan of pain, clenching his teeth.
 Quirrell holds on for a moment longer than before, as if determined to outlast the pain, but he pulls back quickly before too long, teeth gritted and eyes tight.